paulo-camara/bees-front-end/README.md

 #
 ## Deploy
-For better visualization in mobile device environments for responsiveness testing, a static site was deployed in AWS S3 at the following URL: ~insert url here~
+For better visualization in mobile device environments for responsiveness testing, a static site was deployed in AWS S3 at the following URL: http://bees-front-end.s3-website-us-east-1.amazonaws.com/

 Home Page                     |List Page Loading             |List Page                     |Error Page                    |
 :----------------------------:|:----------------------------:|:----------------------------:|:----------------------------:|